 Dermot Sugrue is one of England’s most experienced winemakers, so any visit to Sussex should include a stop at his new winery Sugrue South Downs, at his Bee Tree vineyard (a 20-minute drive from the hotel, just below Wivelsfield Green).
 Book a tour and tasting in advance, and you’ll meet either Dermot himself or his winemaker wife Ana.
 The sparkling wines are outstanding; and ask for a taste of the serious, structured Pinot Noir sourced from Crouch Valley in Essex, Sugrue South Downs’ first still red wine (debut vintage 2022).

 From there, it’s just a 10-minute drive to Ridgeview, one of Sussex wine’s most visible and longest-established names (along with Nyetimber, which doesn’t really go in for wine tourism), near Ditchling Common Country Park.
-Run by Simon Roberts and his Australian wife Mardi, Ridgeview sources grapes from all over the south of England, and is looking to double production over the next five years.
+Run by Simon Roberts, Simon’s Australian wife Mardi, and his sister Tamara, Ridgeview sources grapes from all over the south of England, and is looking to double production over the next five years.
 It recently invested £4.8 million in a new winery and in its Rows & Vine restaurant; visitors can now dine al fresco in the warmer months, or indoors; walk-in wine tastings are offered at the tasting bar overlooking the vines, as well as longer tours and tastings.

 Rows & Vine at Ridgeview